Six Canadians into the quarter-finals at the Granby National Bank Challenger

-Granby, July 25, 2019 – Six Canadians advanced to the quarter-finals at the Granby National Bank Challenger.
-The tournament features a mixed draw, with the men competing in the $81,240 ATP Challenger event and the women competing in the $80,000 ITF World Tennis Tour event.
-The tournament will be held from July 22 to 28 at the Club de tennis des loisirs de Granby.
+Granby, July 26, 2018 – It was a great day for Canadian tennis on Thursday at the Granby National Bank Challenger as seven players were in second round action.
+The tournament features a mixed draw, with the men competing in the $100,000 ATP Challenger event and the women competing in the $60,000 ITF Challenger event.
+The tournament will be held from July 21 to 29 at the Club de tennis des loisirs de Granby.

 The Granby National Bank Challenger is the second of two mixed draw tournaments held in Quebec during the month of July.
 The tournament was proceeded by the Gatineau National Bank Challenger.